HolyBlackCat/box2cpp/README.md

 Prerequisites: `git`, GNU `make`, `sed`, `perl`, `gawk` (GNU awk).
 On Windows, install that from MSYS2 and run inside MSYS2 terminal (or use WSL).

 Run `make`.
-It will clone box2c to `./box2c` (or do nothing if already exists; make sure to advance it to the latest comment if needed), and will regenerate `include/box2c.hpp`.
+It will clone box2c to `./box2c` (or do nothing if already exists; make sure to advance it to the latest commit manually if needed), and will regenerate `include/box2c.hpp`.
 The comments at the beginning of `Makefile` have instructions for running tests, if you want to.

 ## How it works